Xilinx/Vitis_Libraries/solver/README.md

   - Vitis 2022.2
   - Alveo U200, U250, U280

+## Source Files and Application Development
+Vitis libraries are organized into L1, L2, and L3 folders, each relating to a different stage of application development.

+**L1**:
+      Makefiles and sources in L1 facilitate HLS based flow for quick checks.
+Tasks at this level include:

+* Check the functionality of an individual kernel (C-simulation)
+* Estimate resource usage, latency, etc. (Synthesis)
+* Run cycle accurate simulations (Co-simulation)
+* Package as IP and get final resource utilization/timing details (Export RTL)

+	**Note**:  Once RTL (or XO file after packaging IP) is generated, the Vivado flow is invoked for XCLBIN file generation if required.

+**L2**: Makefiles and sources in L2 facilitate building XCLBIN file from various sources (HDL, HLS or XO files) of kernels with host code written in OpenCL/XRT framework targeting a device.
+This flow supports:

+* Software emulation to check the functionality
+* Hardware emulation to check RTL level simulation
+* Build and test on hardware

+**L3**: Makefiles and sources in L3 demonstrate applications developed involving multiple kernels in pipeline.
+These Makefiles can be used for executing tasks, as with the L2 Makefiles.

 ## Benchmark Result
 In `L2/benchmarks`, Kernels are built into xclbins targeting Alveo U200/U250.
 We achieved a good performance.
-For more details about the benchmarks, please kindly find them in [benchmark results](https://xilinx.github.io/Vitis_Libraries/solver/2021.2/benchmark.html).
+For more details about the benchmarks, please kindly find them in [benchmark results](https://docs.xilinx.com/r/en-US/Vitis_Libraries/solver/benchmark.html).

 ## Documentations
-For more details of the Graph library, please refer to [Vitis Solver Library Documentation](https://xilinx.github.io/Vitis_Libraries/solver/2021.2/index.html).
+For more details of the Graph library, please refer to [Vitis Solver Library Documentation](https://docs.xilinx.com/r/en-US/Vitis_Libraries/solver/index.html).